mortreestone/SzuWei_String_Reverse/README.md

 ### Help
-* The terminal will provide help instructions whe run with this arguement:
+* The terminal will provide help instructions when run with this arguement:
  ```sh
 ./src/String_Reverse -h
 ```